 All financial obligations must be fulfilled according to contractual agreements before final grades for any term are released, transcript requests are honored and/or registration for subsequent semesters/sessions is official.

-A charge of \$25.00 will be assessed for returned checks and/or declined credit cards.
+Charges assessed for returned checks and/or declined credit cards will be the responsibility of the student.

 Tuition